DioxusLabs/dioxus/docs/router/src/guide/first-route.md

     })
 }
 ```
-When going to a route that doesn't exist, you should see the page not found text and the text we told Dioxus Router to render all the time.
+Now when you go to a route that doesn't exist, you should see the page not found text and the text we told Dioxus Router to render all the time.
 ```
 // localhost:8080/abc